-My recent works take as their point of departure the questions of corporeality and materiality that became starkly visible during the pandemic.
-As social distancing curtailed physical contact, our interactions rapidly converged onto the screens of computers and smartphones.
-The figures that appeared there were rendered in the same resolution and pixels as the furniture, plants, and wallpaper behind them, dissolving the boundary between body and environment to an unprecedented degree.
+This series begins with questions of corporeality and materiality that became particularly visible during the pandemic.
+As strict social distancing limited direct contact between people, our interactions rapidly converged onto the screens of computers and smartphones.
+The figures appearing on these screens are composed of the same resolution and pixels as the surrounding furniture, plants, and wallpaper, causing the boundary between body and environment to become blurred in an unprecedented way.

 Metal Painting Series (since 2020)

-It was from this recognition that the Metal Painting series emerged.
-Beginning with the premise of treating the screen space as an extended body and imagining the background itself as “jewelry to be worn,” this series critically interrogates the relationship between body and environment, between material and immaterial.
+The Metal Painting series developed from this line of inquiry.
+By understanding screen space as an extension of the body and reinterpreting the background as part of that body, the series critically examines the relationship between body and environment, as well as between material and immaterial conditions.

 Metal Painting color series red #1, green #1, black #1 / H500×W500×D20 mm / 2020